moonbeam-foundation/governance/moonriver/general_admin/standardize_xcm_opening.md

 Dapp](https://apps.moonbeam.network).__
 __For Historical XCM/HRMP Integrations:__ the Moonbeam Foundation
-should consider requiring these Networks to provide the same Key Disclosures as outlined above and post in the [Moonbeam Forum] (https://forum.moonbeam.foundation).
+should consider requiring these Networks to provide the same Key Disclosures as outlined above and post in the [Moonbeam Community Forum] (https://forum.moonbeam.foundation).
 __All Networks must make a good-faith effort to keep those Key Disclosures up to date so long as they are supported by the [Moonbeam